Need a refresher on how to use a comma? You’re not alone …

-Some writers feel that the rules of punctuation will make their writing stuffy.
-Better to just “write like I talk,” and let the voice make a connection.
+Some writers feel that the rules of punctuation will make their content stuffy.
+Better to just “write like I talk,” and let the writing voice make a connection.

 I think learning to write like you talk is a magnificent goal.
 It’s not always easy to learn.